ridoweb/blog.bkp33/_posts/2022-09-18-the-iot-pattern.md

 ---
 title: The IoT Pattern.
-A dotnet implemetation for MQTT
+A .NET implemetation for MQTT
 layout: post
 date: 2022-09-18
 ---